 A roof vent’s best-known benefit is that it helps keep your attic cooler during warmer months.
 If you’ve crawled up into your attic on a hot day, (especially during an Oklahoma August) you know this attribute alone is reason enough to install as many roof vents as you can.
-In addition, lowering the temperature in your attic and increasing the air flow helps prevent damage, mold, rot and many other repairs homeowners face with an unventilated roof.
+Additionally, lowering the temperature in your attic and increasing the air flow helps prevent damage, mold, rot and many other repairs homeowners face with an unventilated roof.

-- Go with the Flow.
+- Go with the flow.
 Roof vents create proper air flow, which reduces moisture that can build up inside an attic.
 Extra, unneeded moisture can damage almost any and every area of your roof.
 Also, attics without proper ventilation see mold grow as moisture is not expelled.

 Of course, every house in every different climate is different, so we can look at your specific need and assess exactly how many your home needs.

 Just like every home is different, every roof needs a slightly different plan when it comes to roof vents.
-Here’s an overview of the different kind of vents that we recommend and install for our homes:
+Here’s an overview of the different kind of vents that we recommend and install for our homes.

 This vent uses natural convection by simply creating a hole where the rising hot air and moisture can leave.
 Since there is not a motor or wind power utilized, homeowners often need to install more than the standard number of vents.

-- Cupola vents:Cupola vents are so pretty, many people chose to place them as mere decoration on their roofs, meaning these vents are not even functional.
-However, cupola vents can also be functional, and they are often paired with other vents to provide the needed ventilation.
+Cupola vents are pretty, so many people chose to place them as mere decoration on their roofs (meaning these vents are not even functional).
+However, cupola vents can be functional, and they are often paired with other vents to provide proper ventilation.